top of page

 • In Midcoast Maine, low-bush blueberries are growing under solar panels.
 Researchers from the University of Maine Cooperative Extension are using the project as an educational model to study how to harvest, mow, and spray crops.

 • Jack’s Solar Garden with the Colorado Agrivoltaic Learning Center connects students and community members with clean energy and local food production at this 1.2-megawatt solar project.
+The solar panels are 2 meters above the ground, adding about 10% to the total installation cost.

-Are There Other Types Of Dual-Purpose Land Use We Could Employ In The US?
+Are There Other Types Of Dual Purpose Land Use We Could Employ In The U.S.?

-Another dual-use approach at solar farms is creating pollinator habitat with native groundcovers and landscape buffers.
-In fact, pollinator habitat at solar farms could help increase agricultural productivity and crop yields on nearby farms.
 Using native wildflowers can reduce mowing expenses and the associated carbon emissions.
 Likewise, native wildflowers are usually more drought-resistant than many grasses, so they can reduce water use.
 Establishing a pollinator habitat is relatively easy to achieve and doesn’t require modifying the solar farm layout.

 “The long-term cost over the life of the facility to maintain pollinator habitat is half or even less than the cost to establish and maintain turfgrass,” says Heidi Hartman, an Argonne National Laboratory researcher.
 “I’ve seen a variety of costs, and it varies job by job because of the mowing costs.”